 In such cases, internal links help users refer to other useful resources on your website.

 The idea is to direct your user to the right resources on your website so that he gets what he is looking for.

 2. For Google

 Google crawler finds your web pages through links, both internal and external.
-The more links your page has, the more gateways you offer to Google to crawl your page.
+The more incoming links your page has, the more gateways you offer to Google to crawl your page.